TheJuiceIsSimulated/quest-submissions/README.md

 ## Quest Chapter 2 Day 2

-**1. Explain why we wouldn't call changeGreeting in a script.** ✅
+**1. Explain why we wouldn't call `changeGreeting` in a script.** ✅

-You can't call changeGreeting in a script because the script tab is only for reading the contract, not for modifying the contract.
+You can't call `changeGreeting` in a script because the script tab is only for reading the contract, not for modifying the contract.
 Calling functions (making the function run) that modify the code in the contract are done in the transactions tab.

-**2. What does the AuthAccount mean in the prepare phase of the transaction?**
+**2. What does the `AuthAccount` mean in the `prepare` phase of the transaction?**

 In the prepare phase of the transaction, AuthAccount means

-**3. What is the difference between the prepare phase and the execute phase in the transaction?**
+**3. What is the difference between the `prepare` phase and the `execute` phase in the transaction?**

 The prepare phase of the transaction

 **4. This is the hardest quest so far, so if it takes you some time, do not worry!
 I can help you in the Discord if you have questions.**

-**Add two new things inside your contract:**
+- Add two new things inside your contract:

-**A variable named myNumber that has type Int (set it to 0 when the contract is deployed) A function named updateMyNumber that takes in a new number named newNumber as a parameter that has type Int and updates myNumber to be newNumber
+  - A variable named `myNumber` that has type `Int` (set it to 0 when the contract is deployed)
+  - A function named `updateMyNumber` that takes in a new number named `newNumber` as a parameter that has type `Int` and updates `myNumber` to be `newNumber`

-Add a script that reads myNumber from the contract**
+- Add a script that reads `myNumber` from the contract

-**Add a transaction that takes in a parameter named myNewNumber and passes it into the updateMyNumber function.
-Verify that your number changed by running the script again.**
+- Add a transaction that takes in a parameter named `myNewNumber` and passes it into the `updateMyNumber` function.
+Verify that your number changed by running the script again.

 ## Quest Chapter 2 Day 3

-**1. In a script, initialize an array (that has length == 3) of your favourite people, represented as Strings, and log it.**
+**1. In a script, initialize an array (that has length == 3) of your favourite people, represented as `String`s, and `log` it.**

-**2. In a script, initialize a dictionary that maps the Strings Facebook, Instagram, Twitter, YouTube, Reddit, and LinkedIn to a UInt64 that represents the order in which you use them from most to least.
+**2. In a script, initialize a dictionary that maps the `String`s Facebook, Instagram, Twitter, YouTube, Reddit, and LinkedIn to a `UInt64` that represents the order in which you use them from most to least.
 For example, YouTube --> 1, Reddit --> 2, etc. If you've never used one before, map it to 0!**

-**3. Explain what the force unwrap operator ! does, with an example different from the one I showed you (you can just change the type).**
+**3. Explain what the force unwrap operator `!` does, with an example different from the one I showed you (you can just change the type).**

 **4. Using this picture below, explain...**